kivy/python-for-android/README.md

 # Current status

-Working to make the basic API stable, ready for people to try it.
+Working to make some kind of alpha release.